 2. General Knowledge and Currents Affairs

 The candidates will be tested on their general awareness including static general knowledge.
-Questions on current affairs will test candidates on their knowledge of current affairs (broadly defined as matters featuring in the mainstream media between March 2014 to April 2015)
+Questions on current affairs will test candidates on their knowledge of current affairs.

 4. Legal Aptitude